 Most of us learned our history from dry, boring textbooks, and pretty much can’t remember any of it.
 One of the most well respected children’s nonfiction authors, Steve Sheinkin, admits to being one of those boring textbook writers.
 He’s made amends, and two of his books appear on this list.
-Who knew American history could be highly readable and entertaining?
+Some will leave you laughing.

 The Crossing by Jim Murphy